 All courses are cycled so that students may complete degree requirements within a reasonable time, as full-time or part-time students.

-MST candidates typically complete the program in 16 months.
-MSEd candidates maintaining full-time status generally will complete degree requirements in one academic year and two summers.
-MBA students registered for 3 courses per quarter and having the appropriate undergraduate waivers should be able to complete all degree requirements in one calendar year.
+- MST candidates typically complete the program in 16 months. - M.S.
+Ed. candidates maintaining full-time status generally will complete degree requirements in one academic year and two summers. - MBA students registered for 3 courses per quarter and having taken one MBA course as an undergraduate should be able to complete all degree requirements in one calendar year.
+Typically, students registered for 2 courses per quarter, can complete the program in 6-7 quarters.
+Students are expected to complete the degree within five years. - MPA-CJ students registered for 3 courses per quarter and having the appropriate undergraduate waivers and/or credits granted should be able to complete all degree requirements (with the exception of a capstone seminar and capstone project) in one calendar year.
+Typically, students registered for 2 courses per quarter, can complete the program in 5 or 6 quarters.
 Students are expected to complete the degree within five years.